poweihuang17/linux-kernel-module-cheat/api_log/synchronization/readme.md

 - Why it favors write over read?
 - Why do we need to use retry?
 - What's the pros and cons of Seqlock over spinlock?
 Why does jiffies use this?
 It has a lot of write, right?
 Why does jiffies still use this in this case?
+- What's the advantage or difference of Seqlock over read/write Spinlock?